reallinshengxiang/reallinshengxiang1.github.io/_pages/projects.md

 * **Oscillations of a surface-conducting light sphere under a magnetic field**,2023.03 - 2024.06
   *Under the supervision of Prof. Shengchun Mao @ Xi’an, China*
   • Using software such as Tracker, MATLAB, COMSOL, etc., abstract modeling, data analysis, and formula fitting of physical phenomena are carried out to obtain the motion formula of a surface conductive light ball in a magnetic field under certain conditions.
-  • Complete the group paper ”Study on the Effect of Magnetic Field on the Oscillation of Surface Conductive Light Balls
+  • Complete the group paper *Study on the Effect of Magnetic Field on the Oscillation of Surface Conductive Light Balls*